-The percentage of land that has been reported as protected against soil erosion in Karongi district is 90%.
-Rubavu is reported to have the lowest percentage (47.9%) and Nyabihu the highest (94.1%) among all districts of Rwanda.
+The percentage of land that has been reported as protected against soil erosion in Ngororero district is 89.6% which is above the national average.
+Rubavu is reported having the lowest percentage (47.9%) and Nyabihu the highest (94.1%) among all districts.